Who Runs This

 Survivor Stories

-Frank reviews and approves all submitted stories before they go live.
+If public story intake opens, Frank will review and approve stories before they go live.
 This is a human decision, always.
-Stories are shared with permission only.
+Stories will be shared with permission only.

 Site & Content

 Atlas manages site updates, content edits, and page creation.
-Frank has final say on anything that involves his personal story or the site's strategic direction.
+Frank has final say on medically sensitive framing, anything involving his personal story, and the site's strategic direction.